syncfusion/ej2-vue-docs/src/maps/maps/markers.md

 ## Adding marker template

 The Marker can be added as a template in the Maps component.
-The [`template`](../api/maps/markerSettingsModel/#template) property of the [`markerSettings`](../api/maps/markerSettingsModel/) property is used to set the HTML string or id of an element as a template.
+The [`template`](../api/maps/markerSettingsModel/#template) property of the [`markerSettings`](../api/maps/markerSettingsModel/) is used to set the HTML string or id of an element as a template.

 {% tab template= "maps/getting-started", isDefaultActive=true %}